Frequent Asked Questions on Executive Condominium

 No, the developer cannot wait indefinitely for you to sell your flat (see related Qn 3).

-In general, you need to your financial planning before you consider an EC and generally you need a minimum of
+In general, you need to do your financial planning before you book an EC unit.
+Assuming you are

 3. I have